christian-posta/apollo-openwire-examples/jms-example-message-browser/readme.md

 This is an example of how to use the ActiveMQ 5.x / OpenWire protocol to communicate with Apollo

-This example does basic point-to-point messaging using Queues
+This example demos how to browse a queue without consuming from it

 ## Prereqs